 On the Day of Judgment people will be asked:

 "Has no Warner ever come to you?" and the kuffar (those who denied themselves) will reply, "Yes, a Warner did indeed come unto us but we gave him the lie and said, Never Allah sent down anything" Quran 67:8-9

 The first dimension of our methodology is then to spread knowledge and especially in the Western societies where Muslims are living in large numbers.
-As Muslims we are taught that two things have to be avoided, ignorance and forgetfulness.
-Today we are witnessing a great lie: the people in general and the youth in particular think that they are free to choose and very often they know nothing about their religion.
+As Muslims, we are taught that two things have to be avoided, ignorance and forgetfulness.
+Today we are witnessing a great lie: the people in general and the youth, in particular, think that they are free to choose and very often they know nothing about their religion.
 But freedom cannot be based on ignorance for they are antithetical words.
-The ignorance of faith and religion in our societies works as a constraint, as a coercion and as such this fact sheds a new light on the well-known aya: "No coercion in matters of faith".
-There exists not only coercion through power and strength but there is another type of compulsion, more harmful in fact, for it uses the ignorance to deceive people and lead them astray.
-As Muslims we need to spread all forms of knowledge so that all people have the opportunity to choose in full awareness.
+The ignorance of faith and religion in our societies works as a constraint, as a coercion, and as such this fact sheds a new light on the well-known aya: "No coercion in matters of faith".
+There exists not only coercion through power and strength but there is another type of compulsion, more harmful in fact, for it uses the ignorance to deceive people and leads them astray.
+As Muslims, we need to spread all forms of knowledge so that all people have the opportunity to choose in full awareness.